openmhealth/web-visualizations/README.md

 The easiest way to create data points to pass to the `data` parameter is to use our [sample data generator](https://github.com/openmhealth/sample-data-generator).
 You can either use a pre-generated [data set](https://github.com/openmhealth/sample-data-generator/releases/download/v1.0.0/one-year-of-data.json.gz), or download the generator itself to create data that fits your needs.

+A chart is considered *initialized* if the constructor `OMHWebVisualizations.Chart(...);` completes.
+If, for example, no measures specified in the `measureList` argument can be found in the `data` argument, the constructor will not complete, and the chart will not be initialized.
+Initialization state is tracked by the `Chart.initialized` property, which can be used as a condition for rendering a chart or requesting its components after construction.

 ###Configuring a chart

 The `options` parameter of the `OMHWebVisualization.Chart(...)` function is divided into two sections.
 A `userInterface` section controls the UI of the chart as a whole.
 The `measures` section contains settings that customize charts for specific measures.